moliver28/research-handbook/content/handbook/marketing/digital-experience/marketing-cookie.md

   Learn more about how Digital Experience uses browser cookies.
 ---

-# Marketing cookie
+# Marketing cookies

-The Digital Experience team uses the `gitlab_user` cookie as a tool to customize content on the `about.gitlab.com` domain.
-This cookie is set when a user logs into GitLab.com.
+The Digital Experience team use the `gitlab_user` and `gitlab_tier` cookies as a tool to customize content on the `about.gitlab.com` domain.
+These cookies are set when a user logs into GitLab.com.
+Both of these cookies expires with the session, or after 2 weeks (whichever comes first).

-This cookie determines if a user has an active sesssion within the GitLab product.
+* The `gitlab_user` cookie determines if a user has an active sesssion within the GitLab product.
 If they do, this cookie will be present.

-The user information passed is to which tier a user belongs to (Free, Premium, Ultimate). **No other user data is passed**.
-This cookie expires with the session.
-This implementation is on `gitlab.com` domain so it will propagate down to all subdomains, including about.gitlab.com.
-This cookie does not work in review apps within Buyer Experience or Blog, so keep that in mind when developing for personalization.
+* The `gitlab_tier` cookie contains information for which tier a user belongs to (Free, Premium, Ultimate).
+This is the only user data that is being passed. **No other user data is passed**.

+This implementation is on the [GitLab product project](https://gitlab.com/gitlab-org/gitlab) for the Enterprise Edition of the product.
+Thus, it will exist in the `gitlab.com` domain, and it will propagate down to all project subdomains, including about.gitlab.com.
+The cookies do not work in review apps for other projects such as within Buyer Experience or Blog, so keep that in mind when developing for personalization in the Digital Experience team.
 If you want to verify that features are being rolled out appropriately, reach out to Matketing Analytics to see if the breakdown looks correct from their end.

 For more information, read the [docs on that](https://docs.gitlab.com/ee/user/profile/#cookies-used-for-sign-in).